immutables/immutables.github.io/immutable.md

 * Generate a `readResolve` method implementation to preserve [singleton](#singleton) and [interned](#interning) instances.

-Advanced Java binary serialization annotations are available in the `serial` module (_added as experimental feature in version 2.0.12_):
+Advanced Java binary serialization annotations are available in the `serial` module (since v2.0.12):

 - [org.immutables:serial:{{v}}]({{ depUri }}|serial|{{ v }}|jar)

 + `@Serial.Version` — to apply a serial version to enclosing value types
 + `@Serial.Structural` — enables special structural serialization.
-Using structural serialization enables you can evolve your data in a flexible manner.
+Using structural serialization enables you to evolve your data in a flexible manner.
 Having new optional fields added, scalars changed to arrays or collection kind changed from `Set` to `List` will not break compatibility of serialized value objects.
++ immutable value type generated from types annotated with either `@Serial.Version` or `@Serial.Structural` will auto-implement `java.lang.Serializable` if not already.

 For JSON serialization options see the [JSON](/json.html) guide.